danlamanna/danlamanna.com/content/posts/building-search-dsls-with-django.md

 # ParseResults(['open'], {})
 {{< / highlight >}}

-This works and lets us take an input string and return a set of `ParseResults` that we can build queries from!
+This lets us take an input string and return a set of `ParseResults` that we can build database queries from!
 Since we need to only consider an open or closed status after `is:` we need to create a `Keyword`.
 A `Keyword` is documented as a "Token to exactly match a specified string as a keyword, that is, it must be immediately followed by a non-keyword character."
 We can also use a `Literal` for the colon.

 {{< highlight python >}}
 Is = pp.Keyword('is')